JerBouma/FinanceToolkit/README.md

 ## Performance Metrics

-The Performance module is meant to calculate important performance metrics such as Sharpe Ratio, Sortino Ratio, Treynor Ratio, Information Ratio, Jensen's Alpha, Beta, Capital Asset Pricing Model, R-Squared and more. **This class is currently in active development and therefore not yet available**.
+The Performance module is meant to calculate important performance metrics such as Sharpe Ratio, Sortino Ratio, Treynor Ratio, Information Ratio, Jensen's Alpha, Beta, Capital Asset Pricing Model and more. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance) which includes an explanation about the performance metrics, the parameters and an example.**

 - Alpha
 - Jensen's Alpha